Mono-Co/project-one-team3/README.md

 The primary objective of this project is to perform a comprehensive analysis of the stock market data for companies listed on the Nasdaq stock exchange.
 We selected six companies, namely, Google: GOOG, Facebook: META, Microsoft: MSFT, MicroStrategy Incorporated: MSTR, Apple: AAPL,and Monday: MNDY.
 The analysis includes the visualization of historical opening and closing prices, trade volume, and percentage change in opening prices.

+**Project Method**
+Identifying the coding dependencies, our API to obtain the data was nasdaqdatalinkfrom Nasdaq.
+Also we incorporated matplotlib.pyplot for creating static plots & statistics for statistical analysis.
+The stock data was initially obtained through the API, and following data cleaning and processing saved as CSV files for for re-importing as Pandas DataFrames.
+To obtain insights into the performance of each stock, a thorough analysis of metrics such as open, high, low, close prices, and trading volume, moving averages was conducted.
+A historical view of the closing price for all stocks in the company list was generated.
+Also generated charts & plots are used to visualise and analyse the data.
+This project offers insightful information about the stock market performance of the companies chosen from the Nasdaq.
+Investors can make well-informed decisions about their investing plans by using historical stock price data analysis and key metrics visualization.

 **Project Structure:**
+API (Nasdaq Datalink): this is a live data API / Python Module that created tabled directly within a DataFrame, based on the GET query.
+The NASDAQ DATALINK is based on the QUOTEMEDIA/PRICES request using the NASDAQ API / SDK.
+(Refer to the NASDAQ documentation for further information).
 data: contains CSV files of stock data for each company.
 notebooks: Jupyter notebooks for data analysis and visualization.
 src: Python scripts for data cleaning, analysis, and visualization.